Meet The Couple Giving Free Home Makeovers To People Who've Lost Everything

 “Imagine your home as it was when you left it this morning and then when you go back it’s totally empty and you have to replenish all of that,” says Julian Cash.
 “That’s basically what we do.”

-The woman has been in hospital for six months and had fallen behind on her home payments, Julian discovered.
+The woman had been in hospital for six months and had fallen behind on her home payments, Julian discovered.
 “She’d slipped through the cracks and had lost her furnished house,” he says.

 Julian got to work and by the end of the day the woman was surrounded by furniture, ornaments and textiles.
 For no cost at all, Julian and a small team of volunteers had transformed her barren flat into a home.